 StaxRip is a video encoding app for Windows with a unrivaled feature set and usability.

-- Support for countless formats and tools
+- Support for a wide variety of formats and tools

 - Hardware encoding for AMD, Intel and NVIDIA

 - Extendable via PowerShell

 - Minimal user interaction required due to rich configuration and automation features

 - Copy modes for audio and video for plain remuxing